MJR009/BP_Jabukod/README.md

 ### Build

 Opening the project for the first time in an IDE will likely result in many errors appearing.
-These are dependency errors from files to be generated during build.
+These are dependency errors from files to be generated during the build.

-The following is the recommended command for first time <b>building</b> the program:
+The following is the recommended command for <b>building</b> the program:

 `cmake -B build -S project && make -C build`<br>